chicheongweng/bxn-exchange-design/README.md

 **Update wallet balance:**

-1. The Wallet Service consumes the `TradeExecuted` event and updates the user's wallet balance.
+1. The Ledger Service consumes the `TradeExecuted` event and updates the user's wallet balance.
-2. The Wallet Service publishes a `WalletUpdated` event.
+2. The Ledger Service publishes a `WalletUpdated` event.

 **Update Portfolio quantities:**